onera/paradigm/training/C/03_Exercise_2/exercise_2.md

 *<span style="color:olivedrab;">
 Marie met the grandparents of the Perez family : Marta & Luis and Julio & Paula.
 She wants to send them a Christmas postcard.
 She chose a card with a Christmas tree for Marta & Luis and a card with Santa for Julio & Paula.
-In a sens, we can link Marie to Marta & Luis and Julio & Paula.
+In a sense, we can link Marie to Marta & Luis and Julio & Paula.
 This time she won't provide the same information to both of them.
-This is exactly a Part-to-part exchange with the option `PDM_PART_TO_PART_DATA_DEF_ORDER_PART1_TO_PART2`.
+This is exactly a Part-to-part exchange with the mode `PDM_PART_TO_PART_DATA_DEF_ORDER_PART1_TO_PART2`.
 What does the postcard represent in our location exercise?
 </span>*